Spinal injury lawyers

 Is a spinal injury the same as a back injury?

 Not always.
 “Back injury” is a broad term that can include muscle, ligament, or disc injuries that may improve over time.
 A spinal injury usually involves damage to the vertebrae, spinal cord, or associated nerves and can result in long-term or permanent impairment.
 The distinction matters because spinal injuries are often assessed very differently in law, particularly where mobility, neurological function, or independence is affected.
-At Gain we are highly experienced with both injury types.
+At Gain, we act on both injury types regularly.

 What if my spinal injury is incomplete or partial?